Payment History Concepts

 Real-time versus historical data

-Webhooks and the in-flight API responses provide real-time status.
+Webhooks and in-flight API responses provide real-time status for individual payments.

-Payment History reads from a replicated reporting store that is updated within seconds of settlement events but is not intended for second-by-second monitoring.
+Payment History reads from a replicated reporting store that is updated from payment and settlement events, usually within seconds.
+It is not intended for second by second monitoring.

 Use the endpoints for reconciliation, dashboards, and audits rather than operational alerting.